PM Modi turns 72, leads a busy day as wishes pour in | Politics

 ''I am delighted to say India is poised to assume its rightful place in the world,'' he said.

-Modi's ministerial colleagues paid fulsome tributes to his leadership and administrative acumen.
+Modi's ministerial colleagues and other party leaders including chief ministers paid fulsome tributes to his leadership and administrative acumen.

 Defence Minister Rajnath Singh said his leadership has boosted progress and good governance like never before and taken India's prestige and self-respect to a new high.